jihenghu/canoe/examples/2024-JHu-juno-mwr/readme.md

 ## Demos
 There are three main demo files under `build/bin/`:
 ### `run_juno_forward_mwr.py`
-A simplest demo, run RT in Jovian Equtorial Zone
+A simplest demo, run RT in Jovian Equtorial Zone, with:
 - `moist adiabatic` model, with a fixed 1-bar temperature;
 - `constant NH3 abundace` which only constrained by the saturation;
 - parameters are taken from [Cheng (2020)](https://www.nature.com/articles/s41550-020-1009-3);